Dreamland (The X-Files): Part two

 As Mulder—in Fletcher's body—is dragged away by the soldiers, Scully begins to question whether his story about the body-swap was true.
 Fletcher—in Mulder's body—approaches Scully and apologizes for telling Kersh; she feigns acceptance of it.
 After being reprimanded, Fletcher arranges a dinner date with Scully at Mulder's apartment.
 Meanwhile, Mulder is confined in a cell next to the mind-switched Lana Chee.
 Military police take Mulder to a meeting with General Wegman, Grodin and Smoodge, who believe that Mulder-as-Fletcher was trying to defraud the FBI, not help them.
 Mulder bluffs his way through the meeting, claiming that the real proof is safe and that he did not tell them about the scheme because he did not know if he could trust his colleagues, thinking any one of them could be the source of the leak.
-Mulder returns to Fletcher's house and tells Joanne that he is Agent Fox Mulder, but Joanne thinks her husband must be undergoing a mid-life crisis.
+Mulder returns to Fletcher's house and tells Joanne of his true identity, but she thinks her husband must be undergoing a mid-life crisis.

-At Mulder's apartment, Scully reveals to Fletcher-as-Mulder that she is on to the body swap, demanding to know how to restore Mulder to his own body.
-Mulder's informant calls again and Scully forces Fletcher to set up a meeting.
-Mulder, Joanne, Fletcher and Scully arrive at a bar in Rachel, Nevada, where the informant is revealed to be General Wegman.
-Wegman admits that he sabotaged the UFO, but maintains that he only tried to merely disable the stealth module so that Mulder could see it.
+At Mulder's apartment, Scully reveals to Fletcher-as-Mulder that she is on to the body-swap, demanding to know how to restore Mulder to his own body.
+Mulder's informant calls again, and Scully forces Fletcher to set up a meeting.
+Mulder, Joanne, Fletcher and Scully arrive at a bar in Rachel, Nevada, where the informant is revealed to be Wegman.
+Wegman admits that he sabotaged the UFO but maintains that he only tried to merely disable the stealth module so that Mulder could see it.
 Wegman gives Fletcher, who he thinks is Mulder, a flight data recorder in a paper bag.
 Meanwhile, Mulder leaves and talks to Scully in the car.
 Later, Mulder and Fletcher meet in the bar's bathroom and argue about the flight data recorder.
 As they argue, Wegman enters the bathroom and discovers the two.
 Mulder meets with Wegman to discuss the UFO.
 Wegman believes that now that Fletcher knows Wegman's identity, when restored to his own body, Fletcher will turn him in.
-Wegman explains that he hoped that Mulder could explain whether aliens actually exist; apparently the craft are simply given to the military without knowing where they are from or how they work.
+He explains that he hoped that Mulder could explain whether aliens actually exist; apparently the craft are simply given to the military without knowing where they are from or how they work.